-Their lives are short and for male chicks born into hatcheries, very short indeed.
-They are the wrong sex to lay eggs, and the wrong breed for meat, and so their lives are deemed to be worthless.
+Their lives are short, and for male chicks born into hatcheries, they are even shorter.
+They are the wrong sex to lay eggs and the wrong breed for meat, so their lives are deemed worthless.
 Millions of them are gassed to death on their first day of life.

-Their sisters are useful only while their egg-production is at a peak.
+Female chicks are useful only while their egg production is at a peak.
 When it starts to decline, they are disposed of, too.
-They are sent to slaughter, and their scrawny bodies turned into low-grade chicken products when they are typically just 18 months old.
+They are sent to slaughter, and their scrawny bodies are turned into low-grade chicken products when they are typically just 18 months old.

 All chickens are sent to slaughter

-Some farms have mechanised ‘harvesting’, where a machine sweeps the birds onto a transport belt and into a drawer.
+Some farms have mechanized “harvesting,” where a machine sweeps the birds onto a transport belt and into a drawer.

 There is no kind way to rear chickens, and no kind way to kill them, either.

-As soon as they hatch, they are able to recognise their siblings and, if given the chance, will choose to stay with each other.
-They are social animals, and form strong friendships, but the huge flock sizes on modern farms are unnatural and stressful.
+As soon as they hatch, they are able to recognize their siblings and, if given the chance, will choose to stay with each other.
+They are social animals and form strong friendships, but the huge flock sizes on modern farms are unnatural and stressful.

-We use the phrase ‘mother hen’ to describe someone who is a very protective mother, and that’s because chickens are fantastic mums.
-Even while still in the egg, they will communicate with the embryo, and he or she will respond.
-The bond is powerful and it begins even before the chick has even hatched.
+We use the phrase “mother hen” to describe someone who is a very protective mother, and that’s because chickens are fantastic moms.
+They will communicate with the embryo while still in the egg, and he or she will respond.
+The bond is powerful and begins even before the chick has hatched.